Buff State student killed in UB stabbing called 'smart, charismatic and insightful'

 Lewis was pronounced dead at Erie County Medical Center.

 Lewis graduated from Baldwin High School in 2021.
-He was a sophomore at Buff State who was majoring in pre-business administration, the college said.
+He was a sophomore at Buffalo State who was majoring in pre-business administration, the college said.

 People are also reading…

-He played baseball, attended NASA Space Camp as a youth and enjoyed video games, his mother said in an email.
+He played baseball, attended NASA Space Camp as a youngster and enjoyed video games, his mother said in an email.

 He also liked making movie vlogs with his girlfriend, his mother said.